sanders41/poetry-no-cap/README.md

 ![Tests Status](https://github.com/sanders41/poetry-no-cap/workflows/Testing/badge.svg?branch=main&event=push)

-[Poetry](https://github.com/python-poetry/poetry) is a packaging and dependency management tool for python projects that I like to use, I want to handle my depenence versioning differntly and there isn't a good way to do that. using `poetry add ...` adds dendencies with capped upper bounds.
+[Poetry](https://github.com/python-poetry/poetry) is a packaging and dependency management tool for python projects that I like to use, but I want to handle my depenence versioning differntly and there isn't a good way to do that. using `poetry add ...` adds dendencies with capped upper bounds.
 This can cause unnecessary dependency conflicts for libraries, so I want to specify no upper bounds.
 Then for applications I want to pin specific versions of packages rather than giving a range.
 This package